 While this is not exactly common practice among startups (yet), hiring a project manager early on during the formative stages of a startup can yield some surprising benefits.
 Even without the burden of learning how to code, writing requirements for a product’s front end and back end, holding regular meetings with developers, planning product iteration deadlines are difficult tasks, even for non-tech founders.
 Hiring someone who specializes in this kind of role can be a potential shortcut for early stage non-tech founders.

-If you are setting out to build a tech-based product, start by first basing it on a technology that has a large online community that is currently active to ensure that your offering will appeal to a wide audience.
-Also, be sure to pick a technology that is prevalent and relevant, as this will increase your chances of finding a co-founder that is up to speed and won’t need to go through an extended learning curve.
+If you are setting out to build a tech-based product, start by first basing it on a technology.
+A technology that has a large online community that is currently active.
+This will ensure that your offering will appeal to a wide audience.
+Also, be sure to pick a technology that is prevalent and relevant.
+This will increase your chances of finding a co-founder that is up to speed and won’t need to go through an extended learning curve.
 Or, if you already have a co-founder in mind, build your product on the technology that they are most familiar with already.

 Starting a company is hard.
 It’s stressful and unpredictable and daunting.
 However, learning how to code is actually one of the easier aspects of launching a tech startup, even if it’s just a little bit.
 Technology is constantly changing, so it’s important to constantly keep abreast of current trends and to learn emerging methodologies.
 If you can keep up with the pace of technology, then you will be better equipped to keep up with the demands of your company.